Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

+The elegant expression \eqref{eq:dispersion_full} causes $H^\text{full}$ to have some extra degeneracies with respect to the chiral Hamiltonians.
+Indeed, for $H^\textsc{l}$ (or $H^\textsc{r}$) the set of distinct energies is typically equinumerous with the set of motifs: the chiral Hamiltonians `only' have representation-theoretic degeneracies to reflect the nonabelian symmetry, which we will explore in \textsection\ref{s:intro_nonabelian_1}.
+The Hamiltonian $H^\text{full}$ has some additional degeneracies, as mirror-image motifs yield equal $E^\text{full}$, reflecting parity invariance.
+At special values of \textsf{q} the dispersion relation simplifies, making additional `accidental' degeneracies possible.
+Examples include the isotropic limit $\mathsf{q}\to1$, with many~\cite{FG_15} accidental degeneracies for $H^\textsc{hs}$, and the crystal limit $\mathsf{q}\to\infty$, which we will treat in \textsection\ref{s:intro_crystal_limit}. \checkedMma The root-of-unity case, for which very large degeneracies occur too, will be investigated elsewhere.

-To get some feeling for the \textsf{q}-deformed Hamiltonians let us investigate the boundary conditions, focussing on $H^\textsc{l}$ for definiteness.
-The \textsf{q}-deformation affects the periodicity of \eqref{eq:HS}.
-One might say that the deformed Hamiltonians are really defined on a strip rather than a circle.
-The potential~\eqref{eq:pot} is still periodic as it depends on the ratio $z_i/z_j$, i.e.\ on the distance $i-j$ in additive language.
-However, the long-range interactions~\eqref{eq:Sij_left} are certainly not periodic: compare the highly non-local multispin operator~$S_{[1,N]}^{\mspace{1mu}\textsc{l}}$ with any genuine nearest-neighbour interaction~$S_{[i,i+1]}^{\mspace{1mu}\textsc{l}} = e^\text{sp}_i$.
-Unlike for the Heisenberg \textsc{xxz} chain no particle ever really wraps around the back of the chain.
-This periodicity breaking is required by the coproduct (\textsection\ref{s:Hecke_TL_Uqsl}) of the nonabelian symmetries (\textsection\ref{s:intro_nonabelian}), cf.~\cite{HS_96}.
+Before we introduce another abelian symmetry it is instructive to pause for a moment and investigate the boundary conditions.
+The periodicity of the isotropic Hamiltonian~\eqref{eq:HS}, which is invariant under conjugation by the cyclic translation operator~\eqref{eq:HS_translation}, is affected by the \textsf{q}-deformation.
+Consider $H^\textsc{l}$ for definiteness.
+The potential~\eqref{eq:pot} remains periodic as it depends on the ratio $z_i/z_j$, i.e.\ on the distance $i-j$ in additive language.
+On the other hand, the long-range interactions~\eqref{eq:Sij_left} are not periodic: compare the highly non-local multispin operator~$S_{[1,N]}^{\mspace{1mu}\textsc{l}}$ with any genuine nearest-neighbour interaction~$S_{[i,i+1]}^{\mspace{1mu}\textsc{l}} = e^\text{sp}_i$.
+From this perspective the model lives on a strip rather than a circle: no particle ever really wraps around the back of the chain.
+This periodicity breaking is required by the coproduct of the nonabelian symmetries, cf.~\cite{HS_96}.
 As $\mathsf{q}\to1$ the `wall' between sites $N$ and $1$ becomes transparent.
-For $\mathsf{q}\to \infty$ we instead get an open chain, as we will show soon (\textsection\ref{s:intro_crystal_motifs}).
+For $\mathsf{q}\to \infty$ we instead get an open chain, as we will show in \textsection\ref{s:intro_crystal_limit}.
+In general the spin chain can be viewed as having some sort of \emph{twisted} (quasiperiodic) boundary conditions: